A secant line is a line drawn through two points on a curve.

 That is, Calvin's velocity at was 5 yards per second, which is what I wanted to show.

-The Mean Value Theorem is often used to prove mathematical results.
-Here's an example.
 You know that the derivative of a constant is zero.
-The converse is also true.
+The Mean Value Theorem can be used to show that the converse is also true.

 Theorem.
 If f is continuous on the closed interval and for all x in the open interval , then f is constant on the closed interval .

 Proof.
-To prove this, let d be any number such that .
+Let d be any number such that .
 The Mean Value Theorem applies to f on the interval , so there is a number c such that and

 By assumption, .
 Therefore,